 You will note that many of the attributes appear to be similar to those of program spec_cmp, spectral decomposition using a complex matching pursuit algorithm.
 First, enter the (1) the name of the Seismic Input (.H) file you wish to decompose, as well as a Unique Project Name and Suffix as you have done for other AASPI programs.

-Constrained least-squares spectral analysis (clssa)
+Maximum entropy spectral analysis (max_entropy)